Vyral/base-template/_posts/2019-12-19-meet-our-operations-director-jennakah.md

 Jennakah’s main role as operations director is client care, so she’s in charge of client delight and finding innovative ways to raise the bar in how we satisfy our clients. **She has been a blessing to our team\!**

 If you know of anyone who might be interested in a real estate career, we would love to hear from you.
 Reach out and we’ll connect with you soon\!
-If you ever have any questions concerning real estate please contact us by phone or email.
+If you ever have any questions concerning real estate, please contact us by phone or email.
 We would love to help you\!